bernhardAxonIvy/doc/source/concepts/multi-tenancy/multiple-engines.rst

 Multiple Engines
 ----------------

-The absolutely simplest and safest way is to run a separate Axon Ivy Engine installation per tenant or per customer.
+The absolutely simplest and safest way is to run a separate |ivy-engine|
+installation per tenant or per customer.
 This brings the following advantages:

 - **Security**: Per customer a completely own installation leads to the fact that